Transcripts and Academic Information

 Official transcripts cannot be released to students who have not met their financial obligations to the university.

 Transcripts may not be requested by phone or email (without a signed PDF Transcript Request form/transcript request information page attached) and are not issued to students who have not met their financial obligations to the university.
 All requests are generally processed within two working days.
 There is no fee for official transcripts ordered utilizing options 1 through 4.
 Additionally, transcripts requested using options 1 through 4 cannot be returned or issued by fax or email.
 For emailed PDF transcripts, see the National Student Clearinghouse (NSC) option (5).
 NSC transcript services require a nominal fee for processing.

 For current St. Edward’s University students and students who attended Summer 2008 forward, official transcript requests can be completed via the student myHilltop account.
 Search for Transcript Request and select the one with Banner in the subtitle field.
 This request requires access to your student account.
 If you no longer have your login and password information, you should use a different request option.

 Use the PDF Transcript Request Form.
-Enter your information, print the form, include your signature, and fax the form to the Office of the Registrar at 512-464-8851, or email the form to regr [at] stedwards.edu.
+Enter your information, print the form, include your signature and email the form to regr [at] stedwards.edu.
 Remember to sign your request before submitting.
 Electronic signatures are not accepted.
 The first page of the form has instructions for various shipping methods.

 Come to the Office of the Registrar (Main Building, Room 221) during regular office hours (Monday - Friday, 8 a.m. - 5 p.m.) and request your transcript in person.
 Please bring a photo ID.
 Requests made in person will be processed within two working days.

 Requests by MAIL should be addressed to: St. Edward’s University, Office of the Registrar, 3001 South Congress Ave., Austin, Texas 78704-6489.